jmr12mct/pizza/README.md

 * *Password* = password

 ### Actuator
-We can view the health and App info by accessing actuator URL and it will show the APIs that could be as part of it:
+We can view the health and App info by accessing actuator URL and it will show the APIs that could be accessed as part of it:

 ```
 http://localhost:9080/actuator